jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

     (iv) take photographs of any container, package, equipment, or thing.

 ### 29G Power to require information
-(1) For the purpose of determining and monitoring compliance with the rules set out in Schedule 5B, the chief executive, or a person authorised by the chief executive, may require an eligible participant or an employee or agent of an eligible participant to provide any relevant information or documents or answer any relevant questions.
+(1) For the purpose of determining and monitoring compliance with the rules set out in Schedule 5B, the chief executive, or a person authorised by the chief executive, may require an eligible participant, eligible reserve participant, or an employee or agent of a participant to provide any relevant information or documents or answer any relevant questions.
 (2) Any information, documents, or answers required under subsection (1) must be provided within a reasonable time to a person or place as directed by the chief executive, or a person authorised by the chief executive.
-(3) An eligible participant or an employee or agent of an eligible participant may not refuse to answer a question under subsection (1) on the ground that the answer would be likely to incriminate the eligible participant.
+(3) An eligible participant, eligible reserve participant, or an employee or agent of a participant may not refuse to answer a question under subsection (1) on the ground that the answer would be likely to incriminate the eligible participant or eligible reserve participant.
 (4) An incriminating answer under this section—
-  (a) may be used in civil or criminal proceedings against the eligible participant if it is a body corporate; but (b) may not be used in civil or criminal proceedings against the employee or agent of the eligible participant who gave the incriminating answer.
+  (a) may be used in civil or criminal proceedings against the eligible participant or eligible reserve participant if it is a body corporate; but
+  (b) may not be used in civil or criminal proceedings against the employee or agent of the eligible participant or eligible reserve participant who gave the incriminating answer.

-### 29H Power to audit milk solids collection data
+### 29H Power to audit export volume history
-(1) For the purpose of determining and monitoring compliance with the rules set out in Schedule 5B, the chief executive, or a person authorised by the chief executive, may audit the milk solids collection data received from an eligible participant.
+(1) For the purpose of determining and monitoring compliance with the rules set out in Schedule 5B, the chief executive, or a person authorised by the chief executive, may audit the export volume history received from an eligible participant or eligible reserve participant.
 (2) Participants must be notified of the possibility of an audit on a cost-recovery basis at the time of an application for an export licence.
 (3) Participants may be charged a fee for an audit carried out under subsection (1).